Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look at this YouTube video.

 These are some ways that should save you some electricity, and time, while ironing:

-1.- Reduce the amount of creases on your clothes
+1.- Reduce the number of creases on your clothes

-The more creases they have, the more time, energy and electricity will take to iron those clothes.
-The way you make your laundry has a direct affect on the ironing.
+The more creases they have, the more time, energy, and electricity will take to iron those clothes.
+The way you make your laundry has a direct effect on ironing.

 An overload washing machine or a very strong spin cycle will increase the number of creases and will make the ironing very inefficient.

 2.- Hang your clothes after washing them

-Again, by hanging your clothes you will decrease the amount of creases and that will save you time, energy and electricity while ironing.
+Again, by hanging your clothes you will decrease the number of creases and that will save you time, energy, and electricity while ironing.

 3.- Organize your clothes before ironing them

 There are clothes that require less temperature and some that require more temperature to have them correctly pressed.

-Organize your clothes before start ironing and progressively increase the temperature of your iron.
+Organize your clothes before starting ironing and progressively increase the temperature of your iron.
 With this method, you will save time and electricity.

 4.- Make sure that you don’t use hard water on your clothes iron

-Hard water will create scale deposits on your iron make it less and less efficient over time. if you want to know more, have a look to this post about the effects of hard water of your appliance and devices.
+Hard water will create scale deposits on your iron making it less and less efficient over time. if you want to know more, have a look at this post about the effects of hard water on your appliance and devices.

 Alternatively, we have also created an informative YouTube video that shows how to measure the water hardness level.

 5.- Keep your clothes iron clean

-If the metal plate that is in contact with your clothes it is dirty, it is going to make the pressing process more difficult and time consuming.
-The more time the iron stays powered on, the more electricity will be using.
+If the metal plate that is in contact with your clothes is dirty, it is going to make the pressing process more difficult and time-consuming.
+The more time the iron stays powered on, the more electricity will be used.

-6.- Choose a good an efficient clothes iron
+6.- Choose a good and efficient clothes iron